-Who should you root for in the World Cup when your country isn't even in it
+Who you should root for in the World Cup when your country isn't even in it

 If you believe there's an 'i' in 'Team' ...

-... then look to Mo Salah of Egypt.
+... then Mo Salah of Egypt is probably going to be your guy.
 Just like some folks look at the Cleveland Cavaliers as LeBron and four other dudes on the court, they view Egypt the same way.
 It's Mo Salah and 10 other guys.
 Salah is a budding legend, he scored like a thousand goals in matches he played this season for English Premier League side Liverpool before he was injured in the Champions League final.
 (And maybe LeBron is cheering for him.
 The NBA's marquee man is a part owner in Liverpool.)

 If you base your picks on who looks sharp ...